cosmos/cosmos/WHITEPAPER.md

 changes.
 BitShares2.0 aims to achieve high performance (100k tx/s, 1s latency)
 in ideal conditions, with each block signed by a single signer, and transaction finality taking quite a bit longer than the block interval.
-A canonical specificaiton is still in development.
+A canonical specification is still in development.
 Stakeholders can remove or replace misbehaving witnesses on a daily basis, but there is no significant collateral of witnesses or delegators in the likeness of Tendermint PoS that get slashed in the case of a successful double-spend attack.